Fictional universe of Harry Potter: Blood purity

-Squib is the term applied to a person who is born to magical parents, but has no magical abilities.
-The only squibs mentioned in the novels are Argus Filch, Arabella Figg, and a cousin of Molly Weasley.
-Unlike muggles, squibs are aware of the wizarding world and can see magical creatures and places — such as dementors and Hogwarts.
+"Squib" is the term applied to a person who is born to magical parents, but has no magical abilities.
+Such characters include Argus Filch and Arabella Figg.

 Some wizards are the offspring of unions between humans and magical creatures.
-Examples include sisters Fleur and Gabrielle Delacour, who are granddaughters of a veela; Rubeus Hagrid, who is half-giant; and Filius Flitwick, who has goblin ancestry.
-Bigoted wizard-folk sometimes use the derogatory term half-breed to refer to these mixed-species individuals.
+Examples include the sisters Fleur and Gabrielle Delacour, who are granddaughters of a veela; Rubeus Hagrid, who is half-giant; and Filius Flitwick, who has goblin ancestry.